Robo-Educa/back_auth/README.md

 ```
 http://localhost:5000
 ```

-## ☁️ How to Deploy on Google Cloud (Cloud Run)
+## ☁️ How to deploy to Google's cloud environment (Cloud Run)
 ![Google Cloud](https://img.shields.io/badge/Google_Cloud-gray?style=for-the-badge&logo=google-cloud)

-* In the Google Cloud Platform console, create a Project.
+* In the Google Cloud Platform console, create a Project
-* Make sure you have the gcloud CLI (Google Cloud SDK Shell) installed on your Windows PC.
+* Make sure you have installed the gcloud CLI (Google Cloud SDK Shell) on your Windows PC
-* In a Google Cloud SDK Shell terminal, navigate to the folder where your project is located and initialize your connection by providing your email, project, and default region for hosting your App:
+* In a Google Cloud SDK Shell terminal, go to the folder where your project is located and initialize your connection by providing your email, project, and default region for hosting your App:
 ```
-$ cd\[path do projeto]
+$ cd\[path of project]
 $ gcloud init
 ```
 * Deploy your App: